MorishT/MorishT/_pages/about.md

 I'm developing NLP technologies (and sometimes multimodal technologies that also incorporate speech/image) to help people make better decisions.

-I'm also interested in generic machine learning technologies such as ensemble learning and reinforcement learning.
+I'm also interested in generic machine learning technologies such as reinforcement learning and ensemble learning.

+In my past life at the University of Tokyo, I studied particle- and astro- physics at the [Kavli Institute for the Physics and Mathematics of the Universe](https://www.ipmu.jp/ja) under the supervision of Prof. [Hitoshi Murayama](https://www.ipmu.jp/ja/hitoshi-murayama).